alexzhengyc/NN-MPCC/README.md

    make
    ```

-3. To run the code excute
+3. To run the code execute

    ```
    ./NN-MPC
    ```